hayleyygregg/AAD118/README.md

 At the top of the spines is the Penguin logo.
-With the Marvel logo there is no visual identity or symbol, it is just their wordmark, making it difficult to be incorporated into the design.
+With the Marvel logo there is no visual identity or symbol, it is just their word mark, making it difficult to be incorporated into the design.
 Therefore I felt the best place for it was the back.

 When I seen the image below, I thought about the possibility of having a red strip along the bottom of the books with the marvel logo inside it.
-However, when I thought about it I thought it would take away from the dropcap.
+However, when I thought about it I thought it would take away from the drop cap.

 ![Book Cover with strip along the bottom](http://www.penguin.com.au/jpg-large/9780141321097.jpg)